OHI-Science/ohiprep_v2025/globalprep/spp/v2025/README.md

 * shapefiles used for map plotting from Natural Earth.

 The `spp_risk_dists/_output` folder contains the rasters of biodiversity risk, species richness, variance of risk, etc generated from the scripts in the base directory.

+Future iterations may include:

+* Range-rarity-weighted mean and variance of risk
+* Range rarity-weighted species richness